Maple-Lazuli/one-place/one-place-web/README.md

 ## Existing Image

-To pull and run the existing image on Dockerhub, execute the following in a termnial
+To pull and run the existing image on Dockerhub, execute the following in a terminal

 ```shell
 sudo docker run -d -p 3000:3000 lovelylazuli/one-place-web